drmperez/HostDesigner_tutorials/HW4/A_homework_4.md

 ### 2.iii) Reason for difference between PCModel 10 and mengine results.

-The default behavior of PCModel 10
+The default behavior of PCModel 10 doesn't seem to generate any estimated values at all while mengine does.

+### 5. Compare values to average crystal structure values.

+The values are as stated in problem 5 except for the torsion angle.
+The crystal structure average is 180 degrees while the computed value (in PCModel 10 with add.prm from mengine) is 101.43 degrees.

+### 6. Adjust parameters.